jyoti2000-star/CASM/README.md

-# CASM - The C/Assembly Hybrid Compiler

-Welcome to CASM, an advanced compiler designed to seamlessly blend the power and control of Assembly with the simplicity and readability of C-like high-level constructs.
+CASM, an advanced compiler designed to seamlessly blend the power and control of Assembly with the simplicity and readability of C-like high-level constructs.
 This document serves as a comprehensive guide to the CASM language syntax and the compilation process.

 ## Table of Contents